 Scenario I: Replacement of five percent of existing potato area by ARC technology

 The production process of invitro plants and ARC seedlings required skilled labour for tasks such as media preparation, sterilization, culturing, monitoring and packaging.
 Consequently, the demand for skilled and semi-skilled labour will result in significant employment opportunities both the tissue culture laboratory and ARC nurseries, including operations like mother bed preparation, apical cuttings, transplanting, watering, foliar application of micronutrients and hardening plantlets for field transfer.
 Under this scenario of a five per cent replacement of existing area under potato cultivation by ARC in each of the five major potato districts in Karnataka, income generation from employment, savings in input costs and yield difference were projected (Table 3).
 It was found that in Hassan employment generated through production of invitro plant and seedlings was worth ₹ 0.88 lakh and ₹ 38.70 lakh respectively while in Kolar and Chikkaballapur districts, the employment generated was worth ₹ 0.53 lakh and ₹ 23.21 lakh, ₹ 0.52 lakh and ₹ 22.94 lakh, respectively.
 Savings in input costs were found to be significant, with Hassan achieving the highest projected savings of ₹ 136.33 lakh, followed by Kolar (₹81.75 lakh) and Chikkaballapur (₹ 80.81 lakh), demonstrating the potential of ARC technology in reducing costs such as seed tubers, human labour, machine labour, bullock labour, chemical fertilizers and biofertilizers.
 Chikkamagaluru and Belagavi districts, having smaller cultivated areas, showed lower absolute incomes but still benefited from input savings and employment opportunities.
 Income due to yield difference was highest in Hassan at ₹ 24.38 lakh, indicating strong productivity potential, while Belagavi had the least with ₹ 3.16 lakh.
-At the state level, the adoption of ARC technology under the scenario of five per cent of the cultivated area generated employment worth ₹ 2.69 lakhs from tissue culture laboratories, ₹ 118.72 lakhs from employment in ARC nurseries, ₹ 418.23 lakhs savings from input cost and ₹ 74.80 lakhs from yield difference.
+At the state level, the adoption of ARC technology under the scenario of five per cent of the cultivated area generated employment worth ₹ 2.69 lakh from tissue culture laboratories, ₹ 118.72 lakh from employment in ARC nurseries, ₹ 418.23 lakh savings from input cost and ₹ 74.80 lakhs from yield difference.

 Scenario II: Replacement of 10 per cent of existing potato area by ARC technology

 Replacement of existing potato area by 10 per cent under ARC technology amplified economic benefits significantly.
 Employment opportunities increased, with Hassan generating ₹ 1.76 lakh and ₹ 77.40 lakh from tissue culture laboratories and ARC nurseries, respectively.
 Kolar, Chikkaballapur, Chikkamagaluru and Belagavi followed similar trends, with significant employment from tissue culture laboratories and nurseries.
 Input cost savings were found to be doubled, reflecting the scalability of ARC technology.
 The savings from input cost were worth ₹ 272.65 lakh in Hassan, while Kolar and Chikkaballapur realized ₹ 163.50 lakh and ₹ 161.61 lakh, respectively.
 Returns from yield differences were substantial with Hassan generating ₹ 48.77 lakh while Kolar and Chikkaballapur generated ₹ 29.24 lakh and ₹ 28.91 lakh, respectively.
 The higher productivity through ARC adoption reinforced its potential to enhance potato production in Karnataka.
-At the state level, adopting ARC technology in 10 per cent of the area under cultivation generated economic benefits worth ₹ 5.39 lakh from employment in tissue culture laboratories, ₹ 237.44 lakh from employment in ARC nurseries, ₹ 836.46 lakhs from saving from input cost and ₹ 149.61 lakhs from increased income attributed to yield increase due to ARC technology.
+At the state level, adopting ARC technology in 10 per cent of the area under cultivation generated economic benefits worth ₹ 5.39 lakh from employment in tissue culture laboratories, ₹ 237.44 lakh from employment in ARC nurseries, ₹ 836.46 lakh from saving from input cost and ₹ 149.61 lakhs from increased income attributed to yield increase due to ARC technology.

 Scenario III: Replacement of 15 per cent of existing potato area by ARC technology